 If the main goal of the trip was to create artwork, then home was an excellent location to do just that, for a number of reasons:

-And last but not least, I had the company of my wonderfully supportive spouse and our 2 (equally supportive) cats to whom I no longer had to say goodbye for the duration – the dreaded downside to my solo travels.
+And last but not least, I had the company of my 2 cats to whom I no longer had to say goodbye for the duration – the dreaded downside to my solo travels.

 Staycation artist residency: activities